 How Much Do Wedding Dress Alterations Cost?

-According to Oddo, the average cost of alterations is typically between $700 to $1000.
+According to Oddo, average cost of wedding dress alterations is typically between $700 to $1000.
 This price range reflects what she considers to be standard alterations, which would include a hem, bustle and some type of adjustment to the top or bottom of the gown.
 "Sometimes we have clients that fall below this window when they need fewer alterations or have simpler gowns, but it could also cost more if we are dealing with multiple pieces, complex changes, or high-level details," she says.
-Oddo explains that the cost of alterations can also be impacted by geographic area, cost of living and the atelier's level of expertise.
+Oddo explains that how much wedding dress alterations cost can also be impacted by geographic area, cost of living and the atelier's level of expertise.

-While you may not be able to predict the exact cost of alterations for your specific gown before you speak with a professional, we recommend factoring this estimated price range, along with your wedding dress cost, into your wedding budget early on in the planning process.
+While you may not be able to predict your specific bridal gown alterations cost before you speak with a professional, we recommend factoring this estimated price range, along with your wedding dress cost, into your wedding budget early on in the planning process.
 That way, you won't be hit with unanticipated expenses in the event that your dress needs modifications.

 Average Cost of Wedding Dress Alterations by Type

-It should come as no surprise to learn that the different types of alterations will have different costs.
-Oddo explains that, "more difficult construction or details like beading can have a huge impact on the time it takes to deconstruct and reconstruct a garment."
-The total scope of work and the amount of time it will take to work on a gown are both factors that go into determining the cost.
+It should come as no surprise to learn that the wedding dress tailoring cost will vary based on the type of alteration.
+Oddo explains that, "More difficult construction or details like beading can have a huge impact on the time it takes to deconstruct and reconstruct a garment."
+The total scope of work and the amount of time it will take to alter a gown are both factors that go into determining the cost.
 While the total cost of wedding dress alterations will vary for each to-be-wed, we've broken down a few of the most common services and their price tags to help you get a better sense of what you might pay.

 Cost to Hem a Wedding Dress

 Most wedding dresses come in a standard length, allowing nearlyweds to hem them to their unique measurements.
+But how much does it cost to alter a wedding dress hem?
 Lennie reveals that the cost to hem a wedding dress usually ranges from $125 to $450.
 "Some gowns have simple hems, while others with lace and trims can be a bit more time-consuming and therefore will cost more," she shares.

 Cost to Take in a Wedding Dress

 If you want your dress to best flatter your figure, you might decide to take it in or out on the sides.
-This process is similar to getting your dress hemmed, but it involves the bodice.
+This wedding gown alteration is similar to getting your dress hemmed, but it involves the bodice.
+So exactly how much do alterations cost for a wedding dress that needs to be taken in?
 According to experts, taking in a wedding dress should cost you between $100 and $200.
 However, just like with hemming, the price could be more if your dress features intricate details, such as lace or beadwork.

 Cost to Add Straps to a Wedding Dress